 Details vary by state, but other types of emergency SNAP benefits include:

-• Expedited SNAP benefits: You may be able to get 1 month of benefits delivered in just 7 days while your full SNAP application is reviewed.
+• Expedited (faster) SNAP benefits: You may be able to get benefits in 7 days while your full SNAP application is reviewed.
+In some states, you can get expedited SNAP benefits in as few as 3 days.

-• Replacement SNAP benefits: If food purchased with your EBT card is lost due to a power outage of at least 24 hours or another household incident, you may qualify for replacement SNAP dollars.
+• Replacement SNAP benefits: If food purchased with your EBT card is lost due to a power outage or another household incident, you may qualify for replacement SNAP benefits.

-If you don't currently get SNAP benefits, finding out if you can is quick and worthwhile.
-This life-changing program can help you to buy the foods you need to stay healthy, whether it’s on a regular basis or during times of disaster.
+If you don't currently get SNAP benefits, it’s easy to see if you qualify.
+This life-changing program can help you afford the foods you need to stay healthy, whether it’s every day or during times of disaster.

-Start by clicking here and entering your ZIP code to learn more about SNAP, as well as many other benefits programs.
+Start by clicking here and entering your ZIP code to learn more about SNAP, as well as many other benefits programs that can help you age well.